reeseaustin55/Gwyddion_2_Python_Code/README.md

 ### Video stitching

 Processed images are written to a dedicated folder (``processed`` by default).
+Each processed PNG filename now includes the channel number so multiple channels can be exported from the same source file without collisions.
 When video rendering is enabled the tool will invoke `ffmpeg` using a concat file similar to the batch scripts provided previously.
 You can customise the frame rate, per-frame duration, pixel format, and pass through additional arguments to `ffmpeg`.
+Separate videos are generated for every processed channel.

 Enable the new stabilization option to perform a two-pass `ffmpeg` run using ``vidstab`` filters.
 The detection pass measures per-frame drift, the